-Martin Jacques delivered the keynote address at the 32nd Annual Camden Conference in Camden, Maine on February 22, 2019.
+Martin Jacques delivered the keynote address at the 32nd Annual Camden Conference in Camden, Maine, US on February 22, 2019.
 The talk was titled “What China Will Be Like as a Great Power”.
-Watch his speech below:
+Watch the speech below:

 The following is an English translation of an article by Martin Jacques that appeared in the People’s Daily, 24th December 2018.
 Read the Chinese version published in a shortened form here.

 In 2016 populism, as it became known, burst onto the Western political stage in two dramatic events: Britain’s decision in a referendum to leave the European Union, followed by the election of Trump as US president.
 There was much debate as to what they meant, in particular to what extent they marked a deeper and longer-term shift in Western politics.
 Both events took most Western commentators – and, indeed, others elsewhere including China – by surprise.
 Initially the predominant view was that Trump’s election would not mark such a sharp break in policy as his rhetoric suggested.
 For most, continuity was still the prevalent expectation.
 But this argument became increasingly difficult to sustain and now, as we look back on 2018, it is clear that rupture rather than continuity has been the overriding characteristic of US politics, and Western politics more generally, since 2016.
 We are in very new times.